Our Staff

 - findings and views to provide the Board with assurance that its risk systems are appropriate, including any suggestions for systems and process improvement.

-- adherence to internal controls and compliance reporting, advising how much the ASC is adhering to the ASC Act and relevant compliance legislation.
+- Adherence to internal controls and compliance reporting, advising how much the ASC is adhering to the ASC Act and relevant compliance legislation.

 - a summary of the work the Committee performed to fully discharge its responsibilities during the preceding year.